Templating

 • integration_entities(integration) returns a list of entities that are associated with a given integration, such as hue or zwave_js.

-• integration_entities(title) if you have multiple instances set-up for an integration, you can also use the title you’ve set for the integration in case you only want to target a specific device bridge.
+• integration_entities(config_entry_title) if you have multiple entries set-up for an integration, you can also use the title you’ve set for the integration in case you only want to target a specific entry.

 Integrations examples